-The U.S. Mission in Sydney is seeking students for the “summer” Overseas Seasonal Hire Program to work in the Consulate.
+The U.S. Embassy in Canberra is seeking students for the Overseas Seasonal Hire Program to work in the Embassy

 BASIC FUNCTION OF POSITION

-We will be offering Eligible Family Member (EFM) high school and college students, aged 16-21, the opportunity to work at the U.S. Consulate General Sydney through the Overseas Seasonal Hire Program (OSHP).
-The OSHP is designed to facilitate the employment of students and to provide clerical and administrative support to the Mission during the U.S. winter vacation season.
+We will be offering Eligible Family Member (EFM) high school and college students, aged 16-21, the opportunity to work at the U.S. Embassy Canberra through the Overseas Seasonal Hire Program (OSHP).
+The OSHP is designed to facilitate the employment of students and to provide clerical and administrative support to the Mission during the U.S. summer vacation season.

 (3) A U.S. government employee is not receiving a Voluntary or Involuntary Separate Maintenance Allowance (VSMA/ISMA) to assist with expenses for the applicant.

 NOTE: Under the OSHP, employees are only eligible to work at the U.S. mission abroad where their sponsoring employee is assigned (not TDY).